Car Shop—Truth in Repairs

 Getting the Best Price

-Under the Truth in Repairs Act, Minnesotans have the right to receive a written estimate from a repair shop before it begins any actual repair work.
+Under the Truth in Repairs Act, which applies to repairs that cost more than $100 but less than $7,500, Minnesotans have the right to receive a written estimate from a repair shop before it begins any actual repair work.
 Obtain several estimates and compare costs before deciding upon a given shop.
 The shop is not supposed to perform unnecessary or unauthorized repairs.
 When you take a car in for an estimate, you should clearly explain to the shop that you do not want the shop to make any repairs until you have received and examined the written estimate.
 You may wish to document this request in writing at the shop to protect against potential disputes.
-The shop must also inform you of additional charges associated with making the written estimate or with the repair, such as diagnostic costs or charges for storage of the car.
+A shop may impose an additional charge for making the estimate, including a charge for disassembly, diagnosis, and reassembly needed to make the estimate, if it tells you about the charge before the estimate is issued.

 Once an estimate has been obtained, the Truth in Repairs Act generally prohibits the shop from charging you more than ten percent above the estimated cost.
 If a shop determines that additional work needs to be done after repairs have begun, the shop may exceed the price of the written estimate, but only after it provides you with an updated estimate and you authorize the extra cost.
 If you authorize the additional work, the shop may not charge more than ten percent above the revised estimate.

 In some cases, unscrupulous repair shops may recommend unnecessary or marginal repairs to make additional money.
 Mechanics may operate on commission and therefore have an incentive to make more repairs than necessary.
-Owners who are unsure whether a repair is necessary may wish to take their vehicle to a shop specializing in diagnostic work.
-Since diagnostic-only shops don’t actually repair cars, they have no reason to recommend unnecessary repairs.
+Car owners who are unsure whether a repair is necessary may wish to take their vehicle to another repair shop for a second opinion.

 Keep the Invoice